 I’ll leave you with Paul’s appeal to hang in there and keep fighting, through it all.
 You’ve got this, because you have a great God who is fighting for you, my friend.

 There’s so much more I have to say about dealing with stress in a biblical way!
-If this post stirs you, be sure to sign up for my email list so you can catch my popular video series, Take a Deep Breath.
+If this post stirs you, be sure to sign up for Mama Verses.

 Are you dealing with stress as a mom?
-Which of these Bible verses (or others) are the most helpful to you?
+Which of these Bible verses about stress (or others) are the most helpful to you?
+Leave a comment and let me know!